lynchaj/duodyne/10 input-output.Voice, V1.0/DACTONE/README.md

 The system tick timer is disabled during playback to the DAC and restored when done.

+## Building

+The program is written in C and Z80 assembly using the [Z88DK](https://z88dk.org/site/) development kit.
+Assuming you have z88dk installed and have configured the environment (see `set_environment.sh`), you can just run `make` to build the code.
+There is a pre-compiled binary available.

 ## License

 Copyright 2024 Rob Gowin